Introduction

 Close the Coroplast Doors

 Fold the edges of the liner tray up and close the coroplast doors by inserting the tabs into the slots in the main coroplast body.
+The trap assembly is complete.